 It's important to remember that the LA County prosecutor carries the burden of proof in cases that involve making annoying phone calls or harassing electronic communications.

-No intent to annoy or harass - One of main elements of the crime in annoying phone call cases is proving you specifically intended to annoy or harass the alleged victim.
+No intent to annoy or harass - One of the main elements of the crime in annoying phone call cases is proving you specifically intended to annoy or harass the alleged victim.
 In some cases, our criminal lawyers might be able to prove you never intended to annoy or harass when you made contact.
-For example, we might be able to show the contact was made in good faith, or it was business related.
+For example, we might be able to show the contact was made in good faith or it was business-related.

-Language was not obscene – In cases where the prosecutor is accusing you of making annoying phone calls using obscene language, our criminal lawyers may be able to argue that your language was not obscene.
+The language was not obscene – In cases where the prosecutor is accusing you of making annoying phone calls using obscene language, our criminal lawyers may be able to argue that your language was not obscene.
 For example, you have a constitutional right to free speech.
-Therefore, the courts will typically have decided what language is obscene very carefully.
+Therefore, the courts will typically have to decide what language is obscene very carefully.
 We could use an effective defense strategy to prove the calls were not made using obscene language.

 Again, in making annoying or harassing phone call charges, intent is a key element in the crime that has to be proven.
 You may be charged with this offense, but our criminal defense lawyers will aggressively work to show a lack of intent, or maybe you were just playing a prank.